pablollorens/skarabee-php-api/README.md

 # Skarabee PHP API class

-This Skarabee PHP API class connects with the [Skarabee SOAP API, called Weblink](http://weblink.skarabee.com/weblink.asmx?wsdl).
+This Skarabee PHP class connects with the [Skarabee SOAP API, called Weblink](http://weblink.skarabee.com/weblink.asmx?wsdl).
 More information about [Skarabee](http://www.skarabee.be).

 ## Work in progress